Counterpoint: First species

 In the adjacent example in two parts, the cantus firmus is the lower part.
 (The same cantus firmus is used for later examples also.
 Each is in the Dorian mode.)

 Second species

 In second species counterpoint, two notes in each of the added parts work against each longer note in the given part.
+An example is shown below.

 Additional considerations in second species counterpoint are as follows, and are in addition to the considerations for first species: